ruien0630/teamfyp/output_md/Singapura Finance - Annual Report 2021.md

 No

 ![Image](output_md\Singapura Finance - Annual Report 2021_artifacts\image_000053_a2823ea98776927752fe08a9b23fd539a61782fe6d543dbfce1f58a3fe3ab7b3.png)
-**Description**: The image shows a black scissors icon positioned over a dashed line, suggesting a "cut here" instruction.
-The scissors are open with blades pointing upwards, and the dashed line extends vertically through the center of the scissors.
-The background is white.
+**Description**: The image depicts a pair of black scissors positioned vertically, oriented such that their blades are spread apart, seemingly ready to cut.
+A dashed line runs vertically behind the scissors, suggesting a cutting line or a place where something should be cut, creating a symbol representing instructions for cutting.